How do I get faster Wi-Fi speed at home?

 - Setup woes

 Mesh networking is a more elegant, although costlier, solution to Wi-Fi dead zones.
-Instead of picking up and rebroadcasting a signal, mesh effectively builds a big blanket of Wi-Fi all over the house.
-If you do find a deadzone, livening things up is as simple as adding or relocating a mesh node.
+Instead of picking up and rebroadcasting the signal under a different network name, mesh effectively builds a big blanket of Wi-Fi all over the house.
+Unlike with extenders, mesh is one, single network with one name.
+Switching between the different nodes placed around the home is seamless.
+If you do find a deadzone, fixing it is as simple as adding or relocating a mesh node.

 - Simple setup